Fody/NullGuard/README.md

         // Just the getter is not supported in explicit mode :-( public string NullPropertyOnGet { get; set; }

+You may use the `[NotNull]` attribute defined in JetBrains.Anntotations, or simply define your own.

 ## Contributors